A look at the design, market and legacy of Victorian pottery

 Menton mark on the above pitcher

-Perret-Gentil is not the only Barbotine manufacturer in Menton but it is certainly the best known.
-It was established in Menton in 1879 by Swiss potter Eugène Perret-Gentil and is still in operation today.
+Perret-Gentil's pottery is not the only Barbotine manufacturer in Menton but it is certainly the best known.
+The pottery in Menton was established in 1879 by Leopold and Marie Magnat.
+Leopold died in 1893 but it was not until 1897 that Swiss potter Eugène Perret-Gentil bought the pottery from Marie when he began production of his own line of pottery.
+The pottery is still in operation today.
 The peak of its manufacture of Barbotine majolica started around 1890 and continued until around 1920.
 The work the pottery has produced since is decorative utilitarian ware most frequently decorated with citrus.

-Eugène Perret-Gentil is seen today as one of the most important potters of the Côte d'Azure as he is credited for having developed this market for decorative pottery that has transformed the fortunes of many in the area to this day.
+The pottery of Eugène Perret-Gentil is seen today as one of the most important of the Côte d'Azure as it is credited for having developed this market for decorative pottery that has transformed the fortunes of many in the area to this day.
 Today, signed Perret-Gentil majolica brings top dollar on the antique market.
 It's easy to see why.
-Who's spirits wouldn't be raised by its bright, sun drenched colors and realistic life sized citrus.
+Whose spirits wouldn't be raised by its bright, sun drenched colors and realistic life sized citrus.
 It's like bringing a part of the French Riviera home with you.

 Sunday, January 22, 2017